 The Cambodia-Thai border can be a bit dodgy, but not enough to bother flying.
 Check out Kao Yai and Erawan NPs for sure on your way through.

-Chok dee! almost 2 years agoAnswered by Caitlin via WorldNomads.com
+Chok dee! about 2 years agoAnswered by Caitlin via WorldNomads.com